visit-dav/visit/docs/SphynxDocs/Plots/PlotTypes/ScatterPlot.rst

    Scatter plot attributes window's Appearance tab

-The Scatter plot can draw its points in five different styles: Box, Axis, Icosahedron, Point, and Sphere.
+The Scatter plot can draw its points in eight different styles: Box, Axis, Icosahedron, Octahedron, Tetrahedron, Point, and Sphere.
 The default value of Point is the fastest and forces the Scatter plot to draw all of its points as tiny points.
 When the Scatter plot uses the Sphere point type, it draws points but applies textures to the points so it is nearly as fast as the Point point type.
 Any of the other